What to Know About Tuition & Fees

 How Much Will Tuition & Fees Be for Argosy University - Inland Empire?

-Full-time undergraduate students at Argosy University - Inland Empire paid $13,560 in tuition and fees for the 2016 - 2017 academic year, before modifications for financial aid. $13,464 was the price tag on tuition.
+In the 2016 - 2017 academic year, regular undergrads at Argosy University - Inland Empire were charged $13,560, before corrections for financial need. $13,464 was the price tag on tuition.
 The other $96 represents additional fees.

 In contrast to public colleges, Argosy University - Inland Empire does not provide a tuition discount to residents of the state.

-Fees and tuition costs quoted on this page do not include room and board, which will increase your costs.
+Argosy University - Inland Empire tuition and fees is the sum billed to undergraduates for one academic year, and does not include room and board.
 Having said that, most students wind up having to pay below full tuition because they get financial aid as well as other discounts.

 View the following table to see 2016 - 2017 school year costs.